jerrycl/dnsblock/README.md

 TODO

-Allow dnsblock to run in the background.
+Allow dnsblock to run in the background.<br />
-Read the dns server from resolv.conf
+Read the dns server from resolv.conf<br />
 Add a search for IP addresses that are returned when a domain doesn't exist.